 "Before UpCounsel it was hard for us to find the right lawyer with the right expertise for our business.
 UpCounsel solves those problems by being more affordable and helping us find the right lawyer in no time."

 A Community Trademark is a registered trademark that protects your brand in every EU member state and encourages international business and branding.

 The Community Trademark, also known as the Community Trade Mark (CTM), and EU Trade Mark (EUTM), is a European Union trademark registration.
 The Community Trademark is valid in all European Union countries.
 It is valid for 10 years and is renewable for 10-year periods.

 The CTM divides goods and services by international standards.
 Your CTM may apply to one class

 Updated November 23, 2020:

 An opposition procedure is a tool that companies can use when their trademark, brand, logo, or patent, typically utility patents, is under attack.
 If another brand or competitor applies to use a similar mark, the company can file an opposition to deny the application.

 When to File an Opposition Procedure

 A company might file an opposition because the company in question is in the same industry and the company could lose business because of confusion.
-However, it can also file a complaint if the mark is used in a different industry – as long as the company can prove that it would lose money because of the competing mark.
+However, it can also file a complaint if the mark is used in a different industry – as long as the company can prove that it would lose money because